Did you know 4 minutes of positive news reduces anxiety and increases optimism? Start your 30 day trial!

 It is possible to save all the remaining rainforests in the world when we connect three things: technology, imagination, and our love for the world.
 Our guest today, Bourhan Yassin, is CEO of a nonprofit—the Rainforest Connection (RFCx)—that has been working towards doing exactly that since 2014.
-Their founder discovered that we could use simple cell phone technology to detect and stop illegal logging, and in less than a decade, the RFCx has expanded into using sound and machine learning to protect biodiversity in all kinds of places.
+Their founder discovered that rainforest audio data can be used to detect and stop illegal logging, and in less than a decade, the RFCx has expanded into using sound and machine learning to protect biodiversity in all kinds of places.

 About Our Guest:

 Rainforest Connection (RFCx) is a technology organization pointing its expertise at conservation.
 By creating a global acoustic network—a sound monitoring system—for environmental threat detection, and protection, the RFCx has opened up an entirely new tool to protect the Earth.
 Instead of using cameras to capture information about the world, they are listening hard and uncovering knowledge through audio that is critical to expediting the enormous changes we need in conservation

 Unlike visual-based tracking systems (such as drones or satellites), the RFCx approach relies on acoustic sensors (RFCx Guardians and Audiomoths) that collect acoustic data and monitor the ecosystem soundscape at various project locations across 32+ countries, 365 days a year.

 It’s an ingenious system that was focusing on threats like illegal logging and poaching of wildlife in the beginning.
 But now, the goal is to collect and analyze huge sets of acoustic data of the ecosystem’s flora and fauna to better understand biodiversity.